Peripheral mononeuropathy: Autonomic nerve damage

-This “affects the axons in small-fibre neuropathies”.
+This "affects the axons in small-fibre neuropathies".
 Excess sweating, heat intolerance, unstable blood pressure, and gastrointestinal abnormalities are all symptoms that can be linked to autonomic nerve damage.
 Some peripheral neuropathic and mono-neuropathic disorders that stem from autonomic nerve damage include: "diabetes...
 Guillain-Barre syndrome, carpal tunnel syndrome, meralgia paresthetica...[and] complex regional pain syndrome".
 To improve autonomic nerve damage symptoms, patients can use complementary methods as well as medical management and medication.
 These methods can include therapies such as acupuncture, massages, herbal medications and much more.

 Causes

-“Mononeuropathy refers to single peripheral nerve involvement and usually occurs due to trauma, compression or entrapment”.
+"Mononeuropathy refers to single peripheral nerve involvement and usually occurs due to trauma, nerve compression or entrapment".
 Isolated situations like pregnancy, thyroid disease or ones occupation (desk work or intense physical labour) can lead to mononeuropathy as a result entrapped nerve sites.
 Peripheral neuropathy and mononeuropathy can be a result of a variety of factors, but are a result of one of three methods: